YofaGh/MangaScraper/README.md

 ## Database crawler
 >
-> allows you to download databse of sources that get_db function is implemented for them.
+> allows you to download databse of modules that get_db function is implemented for them.
 > you can only get database of one module at a time.
 > result of the crawling will be saved to a json file with module name on it.
 > Examples:  ```python cli.py db -s manhuascan.us```